 REAR inverts the image for use in rear projection arrangements i.e. projection from the back of a screen.
-This setting is not memorized.
 The feature is switched on or off by selecting it from the menu.

 CEILING switches between an upright and an upside-down projection by flipping the image vertically.